-Blakeney has fourteen very well lighted tennis courts.We have two Clay courts, nine har-tru courts and three hard courts.
-We have future plans to implement three indoor courts to accomodate for extreme weather.
+Blakeney has fourteen very well LED lighted tennis courts, have two Red Clay courts, nine har-tru courts and three hard courts, including four indoor clay for year around play.

-There are no court fees and members may play from 6:00 a.m. to 10:00 p.m. daily.
-Court reservations are accepted twenty-four hours in advance, on the hour beginning at 6:00 a.m., for any day except when in conflict with pre-scheduled tournaments or other special events.
+There are no court fees for outdoor play and members may play from 6:00 a.m. to 10:00 p.m. daily.
+Court reservations are accepted 72 hours in advance using our app, on the hour beginning at 6:00 a.m., for any day except when in conflict with pre-scheduled tournaments or other special events.

 Our tennis professionals are available for private, semi-private and group lessons for all levels of play.
 Our pros will evaluate your game and may assist in arranging games for you while you get to know the members.